Learn the meaning behind KaiNexus Impact terms so you can confidently report on your improvement work.

 Preset Impact options

-In addition to showing Impact data for a specific Impact Category, you can also choose one of KaiNexus' preset options to report on.
-The following options provide unique perspective on Impact that you might not be able to display using Impact Categories alone.
+In addition to visualizing data for specific Impact Categories, you can also use one of KaiNexus' present options to report on.
+The following options provide unique insights that you might not be able to display using Impact Categories alone.

 Select Total, One-Time, or Recurring